 (q) as to the fees or other moneys payable to the Commission in respect of the gaming, and for the administration of the assessment and enforcement of the payment of such moneys.

-[Section 100 amended by No. 24 of 1998 s.
+[Section 100 amended: No. 24 of 1998 s.
 60.]

 Division 7 — Lotteries, and amusements with prizes etc.